- Define behavior and guidance.

 School-age children represent a variety of personalities and temperaments, which are reflected in the way children behave.
-Download and print the Observing Behaviors activity.
-Please share your completed work with your trainer, coach, or supervisor.
+Complete the Observing Behaviors activity and share your completed work with your trainer, coach, or administrator.

 Reflecting on your personal experiences with guidance techniques and management is an important part of developing methods of supporting poitive behavior in the learning environment.
-Download and print the Guidance: Personal Reflection activity.
-Please share your completed work with your supervisor, trainer, or coach.
+Complete the Guidance: Personal Reflection activity and share your completed work with your administrator, trainer, or coach.